universalweb/Network/docs/requestMethods.md

-# UDSP Methods
+# UDSP Request Methods

 Methods have two formats one which is numerical for compression and one which is string based.
-Preferred is numerical but not standard or implimented yet.
-Some of these are planned but not implimented but are reserved and planned as part of a feature.
+Preferred is numerical but isn't standard nor is it implimented yet.
+Some of these are planned but not implimented.
+However, they're reserved and planned.

 - open
 - connect
 - close
-- subscribe
+- subscribe (sub)
 - leave
-- publish
+- publish (pub)
 - delete
 - save
 - update